nicholaspretorius/cloud-nd-microservices-1/README.md

 * /users: http://localhost:8080/api/v0/users
 * /feed: http://localhost:8080/api/v0/feed

+### Docker

+Kubernetes deployments require your containers to be located in a registry, as such, you need to push your containers to a registry, such as Docker Hub, AWS ECR (Elastic Container Registry) or similar.
+In order to do so, you need to tag your local image with the name of your registry and then push the image to the registry.

+Login:

+* `docker login --username=yourhubusername --email=youremail@company.com`

+Example:

+* `docker tag local-image:tagname new-repo:tagname`
+* `docker push new-repo:tagname`

+Practice:

+* `docker tag microservices1_restapi-user nicholaspretorius/ncp-clound-project3-restapi-user:first`
+* `docker push nicholaspretorius/ncp-clound-project3-restapi-user:first`

+* `docker tag microservices1_restapi-feed docker/ncp-clound-project3-restapi-feed:latest`
+* `docker tag microservices1_client docker/ncp-clound-project3-restapi-client:latest`
+* `docker tag microservices1_reverseproxy docker/ncp-clound-project3-restapi-reverseproxy:latest`

 ### eksctl and kubectl

 To setup and run the clusters take a look at the `k8s/cluster.yaml`.